 Voronoi - See the Voronoi Diagrams topic for historic notes on Descartes, Dirichlet, Voronoi, and Thiessen.

 Inheriting fields - The Manifold Voronoi template does not automatically transfer field values from seed points into resultant Voronoi polygonal areas.
 That is a difference from how the Thiessen Polygons geoprocessing tool works in Esri's ArcGIS Pro, where there is an option to inherit field values from seed points into Voronoi polygons (Esri calls Voronoi polygons Thiessen polygons - see the Notes in the Voronoi Diagrams topic for the history on names).
 Manifold does not automatically transfer attributes from seed points into Voronoi regions, since the Manifold Voronoi template offers a choice of creating Voronoi diagrams as areas, as lines, or as points.
-With areas, there can be a one to one association between seed points and surrounding polygons, but in the case of line boundaries or inflection points between cells, the lines or points are shared between more than one seed point.
+With areas, there can be a one to one association between seed points and surrounding polygons, but in the case of line boundaries or inflection points between cells, the lines or points are in common between more than one seed point.

 Transform - Geometry